RasppleII/rasppleii.github.io/a2server/index.md

 # A2SERVER

-A2SERVER lets you use a [Raspberry Pi][1], or almost any other computer, to serve files to Apple IIgs and enhanced IIe computers on your network.
+A2SERVER lets you use a [Raspberry Pi][], or almost any other computer, to serve files to Apple IIgs and enhanced IIe computers on your network.
 You'll also be able to boot into GS/OS or ProDOS 8 directly from tne network (no drives needed).
 A2SERVER has been designed to be as easy to set up and use as